 “A social network that’s based around a narrow vertical like politics will never have the thickness that Facebook has.

-“The purpose of Facebook is for people to socialise and communicate with each other and the purpose of GetUp! or Avaaz is to mobilise people to action.
+“The purpose of Facebook is for people to socialize and communicate with each other and the purpose of GetUp! or Avaaz is to mobilize people to action.

-“I think in the medium-to-long term, some sort of thicker social networking functionality is bound to develop around these organisations just because they have so much depth and scale, but I’m not totally convinced that it will look like Facebook.”
+“I think in the medium-to-long term, some sort of thicker social networking functionality is bound to develop around these organizations just because they have so much depth and scale, but I’m not totally convinced that it will look like Facebook.” #